aws/aws-nitro-enclaves-acm/README.md

 ## Components

-eVault has a few different components, some meant to be run inside the enclave, others inside the parent instance:
+ACM for Nitro Enclaves has a few different components, some meant to be run inside the enclave, others inside the parent instance:
 - enclave-side components:
-  - `p11ne-rand` - entropy seeder, run once at enclave boot;
-  - `p11ne-srv` - the eVault RPC server, used to query the state of the eVault device, and to provision its database;
+  - `p11ne-srv` - the AWS for NE RPC server, used to query the state of the pkcs#11 enclave device, and to provision its database;
-  - `libvtok_p11.so` - the PKCS#11 provider;
+  - `libvtok_p11.so` - the PKCS#11 provider implementation;
 - parent-instance-side components:
-  - `p11ne-client` - the eVault RPC client, providing a low-level interface to the eVault RPC server;
+  - `p11ne-client` - the ACM for NE RPC client, providing a low-level interface to the ACM for NE RPC server;
-  - `p11ne-cli` - a user-facing CLI tool that can be used to manage the eVault enclave (e.g. provision PKCS#11 tokens)
+  - `p11ne-cli` - a user-facing CLI tool that can be used to manage the ACM for NE enclave (e.g. provision a PKCS#11 token);
+  - `p11ne-db`- a user-facing CLI tool that can be used to pack a private key and its associated certificate (or certificate chain) in a database format for provisioning a PKCS#11 token

 ## Building

-Use `devtool` to build any eVault component, by invoking `devtool build <component>`.
+Use `devtool` to build any ACM for NE component, by invoking `devtool build <component>`.

 E.g. building the PKCS#11 provider: